 Before you begin

-Custom fields are available for teams that have at least one of the following:
+Custom fields are available for teams that have an active Supermetrics Hub license subscription.

-Contact our team or your Supermetrics customer success manager if you'd like to add custom fields to your reporting.
+Contact our team or your Supermetrics customer success manager if you'd like to get the Hub license and add custom fields to your reporting.

 Create custom fields